ArchipelagoMW/Archipelago/docs/adding games.md

 In theory it is compatible with any piece of software you can run on your computer, but there is no "easy way" to do anything with it.

-### What Modifications You Should Make to the Game:
+### What Modifications You Should Make to the Game
 We talked about this briefly in [Game Modification](#game-modification) section.
 The next step is to know what you need to make the game do now that you can modify it.
 Here are your key goals:
 - Modify the game so that checks are shuffled